 An unintuitive place to retreat to is actually the ship’s pool!
 Here you’ll get a double-whammy of help.
 First, the pool water itself will feel refreshing and cool.
 Secondly, you’ll move with the water in the pool rather than with the ship, which often helps with the disagreement your inner ear is having, causing the sea-sickness in the first place!
 Just don’t go here if you’re ready to blow, as your fellow pool-goers certainly won’t appreciate that.

-22) Natural Sea Sickness Remedies That Are Free
+22) Natural Sea Sickness Remedies That Are Free on a Cruise

 We recommend green apples and saltine crackers as natural sea sickness remedies.
 All the crew members strongly advocate these tried-and-trusted natural remedies.
 Also try ginger pills or ginger ale.